AdobeDocs/app-builder/src/pages/resources/spectrum-intro/lesson3.md

 Consult the [React documentation](https://react-spectrum.adobe.com/docs/react-spectrum/Provider.html) (404!) for more details.

 > **Note**: A Typekit ID is required to use the suggested Adobe fonts.
-Visit https://typekit.com/account/kits to create one.
+Visit [Adobe Fonts](https://fonts.adobe.com/?ref=tk.com) to create one.
 The default font is intended only for prototyping work.

 You should then see the same result as in the previous lesson on [Spectrum CSS](lesson2.md).
 If you have dark mode enabled in your OS, you will see the Spectrum dark theme instead.